-The scale and nature of migration and displacement calls for cross-border solutions.
-The Khartoum Process is a regional dialogue on migration between the European Union and countries of origin, transit and destination in the wider Horn of Africa region, with an initial focus on addressing trafficking in human beings and smuggling of migrants.
+The scale and nature of migration and displacement call for cross-border solutions.
+The Khartoum Process is a regional dialogue on migration between the European Union and countries of origin, transit, and destination in the wider Horn of Africa region, with an initial focus on addressing the trafficking of human beings and the smuggling of migrants.
 Most countries within the Khartoum Process region are places of origin, transit and destination for migrants and displaced people.

-The Better Migration Management (BMM) programme is a regional, multi-year, multi-partner programme co-funded by the European Union Emergency Trust Fund for Africa and the German Federal Ministry for Economic Cooperation and Development (BMZ), and coordinated by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
-The International Organization for Migration (IOM) is one of the main implementing partners along with the United Nations Office on Drugs and Crimes (UNODC), CIVIPOL and the British Council.
-Expertise France and the Italian Department of Public Security were also implementing partners in phase I (2016-2019).
+The Better Migration Management (BMM) programme is a regional programme in the Horn of Africa financed by the European Union and the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The International Organization for Migration (IOM) is one of the main implementing partners along with the British Council, CIVIPOL, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, and the United Nations Office on Drugs and Crimes (UNODC).
+Expertise France and the Italian Department of Public Security were also implementing partners in Phase I (2016-2019).
 It was designed and is being implemented in close collaboration with the African Union Commission and the Intergovernmental Authority on Development (IGAD).

-The overall objective of the programme is to enable national authorities and institutions to facilitate safe, orderly and regular migration, and effectively address and reduce trafficking in human beings and smuggling of migrants within and from the Horn of Africa region by applying a human rights-based approach.
+The programme’s overall objective is to enable national authorities and institutions to improve the safe, orderly, regular management of migration within the Horn of Africa and address human trafficking by applying a human rights-based approach.

-The programme is financed by the European Union Emergency Trust Fund for Africa (Horn of Africa Window) with EUR 70 million and by the BMZ with EUR 11 million.
-IOM implements the BMM programme in Djibouti, Ethiopia, Kenya, Somalia, South Sudan, Sudan and Uganda.
+The programme is financed by the European Union with EUR 105 million and by the BMZ with EUR 17 million.
+IOM implements the BMM programme in Djibouti, Ethiopia, Kenya, Somalia, South Sudan, and Uganda.

 - BMM is built upon a comprehensive and holistic approach towards migration management and an understanding of the potentially positive contribution of orderly migration and its impact on regional development and stability.

-- The design and implementation of all actions follows a context and conflict-sensitive approach.
+- The design and implementation of all actions follow a context and conflict-sensitive approach.

-- The success of the BMM programme depends on strong partnership and full ownership of the participating countries as well with established supranational actors and structures.
+- The success of the BMM programme depends on strong partnerships and full ownership of the participating countries as well as established supranational actors and structures.

 - BMM follows a regional approach to foster greater coordination among participating countries and between relevant regional organisations or consultative mechanisms.

-Key stakeholders for this programme include government ministries, judicial sector, police, border management, individuals affected by trafficking and smuggling, communities, civil society, media, and the general public.
+Key stakeholders for this programme include government ministries, the judicial sector, police, border management, individuals affected by trafficking and smuggling, communities, civil society, media, and the public.

 Under the BMM programme, IOM is contributing to the following results: